-The overall cost of data storage is more importantly relative to the value of the data being stored.
-RAID now more commonly means ‘Redundant Array of Independent Disks’, which seems more appropriate.
+The overall cost of data storage is more important relative to the value of the stored data.
+RAID more commonly means ‘Redundant Array of Independent Disks’, which is more appropriate.

 Parkinson’s Law states that one’s work will expand to fill the time available to complete it.
-The same principle applies to space: a requirement for storage will increase until storage capacity has been reached.
-Buying a second filing cabinet has the long-term effect of doubling the quantity of documents stored.
+The same principle applies to space: a requirement for storage will increase until it reaches maximum capacity.
+Buying a second filing cabinet has the long-term effect of doubling the number of documents stored.
 Notice at home that the same applies to cupboards, shelves and coat hooks, and how often a spare bedroom fills up over time.
-A corollary of Parkinson’s Law relating to growth of data is that stored electronic data will expand to fill whatever storage space is made available for systems to use.
+A corollary of Parkinson’s Law relating to the growth of data is that stored electronic data will expand to fill whatever storage space is available for systems to use.

 The key areas to be fully explored before investing in new hardware are: